It is a sorting process.

-Bereavement counselling offers a safe, supportive space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss and what this means to you.
-The open space of therapy gives you room to reflect, remember and mourn; encouraging you to pause and pay attention to your grief and offering support as you navigate your way through difficult waters.
+Bereavement counselling offers a safe, supportive space where you'll be listened to, can express your feelings (whatever they might be) and talk freely about your loss.
+Therapy gives you room to reflect, remember and mourn.

-There's no 'right' or 'wrong' way to grieve and how you do this will be unique to you.
+There's no 'right' or 'wrong' way to grieve or find you way after a death - how you do this will be unique to you.
 It'll be influenced and shaped by many different things, for example - your personality and life history, your particular relationship with the person who died, your memories of them, the way in which they died and so on.

-As a bereavement counsellor I tailor how I work in response to each individual and their changing needs.
-Working at a pace that's right for you, I'll encourage you to talk about your shared history with the person who died, to express and explore your feelings about their death and to look into the ways it may have impacted your life and relationships now.
-Through this process of talking together and sifting through your memories, reflections and feelings, you can start to make sense of things, find meaning and gather yourself together again.
-This helps you to re-connect with your strengths, regain your balance and find your path ahead.
+Through this process of talking together and sifting through your memories, reflections and feelings, you can begin to find calm and make sense of things, discover meaning and gather yourself together again.
+This helps you to re-connect with your strengths, regain your balance and find your best path ahead.

 It may be that a bereavement which occurred years ago is still affecting your life now, in this situation therapy offers a place to talk about and grieve an old loss when family members or friends may not wish or be able to remember with you.
 Some traumatic deaths, for example a suicide, may be difficult to talk about with family or friends and here therapy offers a compassionate, non-judgmental place where you will be listened to, encouraged to talk about your loss and can grieve and mourn.